-34. DGS should report annually on GHG emissions for all state government operations and oversee the development of an interagency Climate Action Plan that aims to achieve net-zero emissions by 2035 across all state operations for scope 1 & 2 emissions.
-All state-funded operations including the University System of Maryland should be included in the GHG report and Climate Action Plan.
+34. The Maryland Department of General Services (DGS) should report annually on GHG emissions for all state government operations and oversee the development of an interagency Climate Action Plan that aims to achieve net-zero emissions by 2035 across all state operations for scope 1 & 2 emissions. \ All state-funded operations, including the University System of Maryland should be included in the GHG report and Climate Action Plan.